IMF cuts 2022 economic growth outlook amid inflation | DW | 25.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The dimmer outlook reflects faltering growth in the world’s largest economies, the US and China.
+The dimmer outlook reflects faltering growth in the world’s largest economies, the United States and China.
 Signaling tough times ahead for households and policymakers, the IMF expects elevated price levels to persist.

-The global economy has stepped into 2022 in a weaker position than previously expected, held back by the spread of the omicron coronavirus variant, rising energy prices and persistent supply disruptions, the International Monetary Fund (IMF) said in its latest edition of the World Economic Outlook on Tuesday.
+The global economy has stepped into 2022 in a weaker position than previously expected, held back by the spread of the omicron variant of the coronavirus, rising energy prices and persistent supply disruptions, the International Monetary Fund (IMF) said in its latest edition of the World Economic Outlook on Tuesday.

 The fund expects global growth to slow down to 4.4% this year from nearly 6% in 2021.
 The half a percentage point cut in the 2022 growth outlook — the IMF forecast in October the global output would expand by 4.9% this year — is a result of dimmer economic prospects in the United States and China, the world's largest economies.

-"In the case of the United States, this reflects lower prospects of legislating the Build Back Better fiscal package, an earlier withdrawal of extraordinary monetary accommodation, and continued supply disruptions," Gita Gopinath, first deputy nanaging director of the IMF, said in a blog.
+"In the case of the United States, this reflects lower prospects of legislating the Build Back Better fiscal package, an earlier withdrawal of extraordinary monetary accommodation and continued supply disruptions," Gita Gopinath, first deputy managing director of the IMF, said in a blog.
 "China's downgrade reflects continued retrenchment of the real estate sector and a weaker-than-expected recovery in private consumption."

 The IMF also downgraded Germany's 2022 growth outlook by 0.8 percentage points to 3.8% as supply-chain bottlenecks continue to disrupt post-pandemic economic recovery in the export-reliant economy.